Ekhwatenge/funding-trends-analysis/README.md

 - Decision and reporting dates

 ## Analysis
 The R script for performing the analysis is in `analysis/funding_analysis.R`.
-Analyses include:
+Analyses includes the following
 - **Total Funding by Year-** Overview of funding trends by year.
 - **Top Funders-** Identification of top contributing organizations.
 - **Funding by Country-** Breakdown of contributions by source countries.